lhtin/You-Dont-Know-JS/this & object prototypes/ch6.md

 It's fair to say that some of that kinda sucks.
 For instance, intuitively (with classes) you might want to be able to say something like `Bar instanceof Foo` (because it's easy to mix up what "instance" means to think it includes "inheritance"), but that's not a sensible comparison in JS.
 You have to do `Bar.prototype instanceof Foo` instead.

 Another common, but perhaps less robust, pattern for *type introspection*, which many devs seem to prefer over `instanceof`, is called "duck typing".
-This term comes from the adage, "if it looks like a duck, and it quacks like a duck, it must be a duck".
+This term comes from the __adage__(智慧), "if it looks like a duck, and it __quacks__(听上去) like a duck, it must be a duck".

 Example: